-The basic skills (speaking, listening, reading, and writing) continue to be developed with increased emphasis on reading and writing.
+This is the second year course in a 3 year Regents track Checkpoint B sequence.
+The New York State Learning Standards for World Languages and World Readiness Standards for Learning Languages provide the curricular framework and rationale for the course.
+The basic skills (speaking, listening, reading, and writing) continue to be developed with increasing emphasis on developing greater proficiency in reading and writing.
 The introduction of more complex grammar topics occurs with more regularity.
-The teacher will revisit and expand upon some topics from Spanish 1, Spanish Heritage or Spanish 1A and IB with additional vocabulary and more sophisticated content and concepts.
+The teacher will revisit and expand upon some topics from Spanish 1 Accelerated and Spanish Heritage with additional vocabulary and more sophisticated content and concepts.

-• Prerequisites: successful completion of Spanish I, Spanish Heritage, or Spanish IA and Spanish IB, or Spanish Language Arts in the high school.
-Students taking Spanish 1 and Spanish Heritage in middle school must also have passed the checkpoint A local exam to be eligible for the course.
+Prerequisites: successful completion of Spanish I Accelerated or Spanish Heritage in the middle school., .
+Students taking Spanish 1 Accelerated and Spanish Heritage in middle school must also have passed the checkpoint A local exam to be eligible for the course.
+Students who pass Spanish Exploratory at the high school are eligible to take the course with teacher recommendation.